 How do we get an interview?

 Should I wait until the firm questionnaire is complete before reaching out about partner interviews?

 There is no need to wait, as the interviews are not about going through the submission again.
-Interviews allow lawyers to tell our researchers their stories in general personal summary form, and provide us with the feedback that we require regarding peer review, market trends, firm updates, etc.
+Interviews allow lawyers to tell our researchers with the feedback that we require regarding peer review, market trends, firm updates, etc.

 Can I review my firm’s editorial in advance of press and suggest changes to it?